 Being a Legal Services Manager means that you enjoy mentoring staff and leading your team to success.
 You have excellent communication skills and enjoy coaching your staff.
 Fast-paced environments and innovation appeals to you.
 You love learning new things, solving problems, and can adapt to change quickly.
 You care deeply about the success of our team and our organization.

-Reporting to the Managing Director, some of the key responsibilities of the Legal Services Manager are to:
+Reporting to the Managing Director, some of the key responsibilities include:

 Provide mentorship, coaching, information sessions and provide legal practice advice to staff lawyers with the respective area of legal expertise.